The Fungal Acne Treatment Bible (2021): Cure Malassezia With Science!

 - Avene Cleansing Foam

-- Bioderma Sensibio Micellar Water (fantastic and gentle makeup remover)
+- Bioderma Sensibio Micellar Water (fantastic and gentle makeup remover.
+Two other safe micellar waters are Simple and CeraVe, the latter includes ceramides)

-- Cetaphil Gentle Skin Cleanser (Note: contains SLS which can irritate sensitive skin.
-The irony.
+- *Cetaphil Gentle Skin Cleanser (Note: contains SLS which can irritate very sensitive skin.
 Can also be used as a body wash)

 - Neutrogena Body Clear Wash (Note: contains 2% salicylic acid)

 - Summer’s Eve Cleansing Wash (Note: this may be a lady parts wash, but it has a great low pH, is SUPER cheap, would work equally well on the body because it’s just a cleanser, and all the ingredients check out!
-I have no shame, and will definitely be purchasing this lmao).
-UPDATE 5/24/17: it has arrived at my residence! :^)
+I have no shame, and have bought this several times lmao)

 Oils and Oil Cleansers

 - MCT Oil (combination of capric and caprylic acid.
 Note: this is NOT the same as fractionated coconut oil!
-I used MCT oil for over a year and it works great)
+Make sure it contains no lauric acid!
+I’ve used MCT oil for over a year and it works great.)

-- Mineral Oil (this is the most commonly used oil for OCM on r/skincareaddiction.
-It’s well tolerated and good for all skin types)
+- Mineral Oil (this is the most commonly used oil for OCM on r/skincareaddiction, and is generally well tolerated but use it cautiously)

 Fun fact #4: to make your own oil cleanser simply mix 85-90% of your chosen oil with 10-15% cromollient SCE.
 Shake it and viola!